SMALL GROUPS. BIG GROWTH.

 Our groups

-Small, carefully matched social cognition groups for children ages 5–11.
-Every session is led by a licensed SLP and built around the Social Thinking® methodology — helping kids understand the social world from the inside out, not just perform the behaviors others expect of them.
+Small, neurodiversity-affirming social skills groups for kids ages 5–11 in Bend, Oregon.
+Every session is led by Stephanie Wilhite, MA, SLP, and built around the Social Thinking® methodology — helping kids understand the social world from the inside out, not just perform the behaviors others expect of them.
+Connection Club is the only practice in Central Oregon dedicated exclusively to this work.

 Every child matched carefully